srvrco/getssl/README.md

 # getssl
-get an SSL certificate via LetsEncrypt.
-Suitable for automating the process in remote servers.
+Obtain SSL certificates from the letsencrypt.org ACME server.
+Suitable for automating the process on remote servers.

 This was written in standard bash ( so can be run on a server,  a desktop computer, or even virtualbox) and add the checks, and certificates to a remote server ( providing you have an ssh key on the remote server with access).